Why Choose UsWhat Sets Reid Cancer Center Apart

 For more information or to make an appointment, please call (765) 935-8763.

 If detected in the earliest stages, the five-year survival rate for breast cancer is 100%.
 Screening mammography is an essential tool in diagnosing breast cancer early.
 Reid Health Breast Center uses digital mammography, which provides better resolution than traditional mammograms.
 The technology allows a radiologist to zoom in, sharpen and even rotate the images when making a diagnosis.
-Digital mammography is available in fewer than 10% of similar centers nationally.
+Digital mammography is available in only 30% of similar centers nationally.

 Why Choose Digital?